Immigrated urn models - asymptotic properties and applications: The immigrated urn model

-where $S_{m-1,k}$ is the sum of the outcomes on treatment $k$ of the previous $m-1$ subjects.
-Here, $\alpha,\beta>0$ are used to avoid the nonsense case of $0/0$.
-In general, many estimators, for example, the MLE, can be written in the form of (\ref{eqestimate}) with $S_{m-1,k}$ being replaced by a sum of functions of the treatment outcomes plus a negligible remainder.
+where $S_{m-1,k}$ is the sum of the responses on treatment $k$ of all the previous $m-1$ subjects.
+Here, $c_1,~c_2>0$ are used to avoid the nonsense case of $0/0$.
+These two constants play a minor role, only in the earlier stages of the clinical trial when accumulated observations of the treatments are still very small.
+In general, many estimators, such as the MLE, can be written in the form of (\ref{eqestimate}) with $S_{m-1,k}$ being replaced by a sum of functions of the responses plus a negligible remainder (see Hu and Zhang (2004a) for detail discussion).

+As discussed in Section 2.1, the immigration rate $a_{m,k}$ plays an important role in the IMU models.
+Its significance will be illustrated in the later part of this section when the theoretical properties of the IMU models are being reviewed.
+In clinical trials, optimal allocation proportions usually depend on the unknown parameters $\bm\theta$ (See Rosenberger, et al., 2001 and Tymofyeyev, Rosenberger and Hu, 2007).
+To achieve these proportions, one can select the immigration rates $a_{m,k}$ as functions of $\bm\theta$.
+In practice, as $\bm\theta$ is unknown, one can use $a_{m-1,k}=a_k(\widehat{\bk \theta}_{m-1})$ as the immigration rates.
+The guidelines for the selection of the function $a_k$ will be given in Section 3.
+In most applications, the adding rules $\bm D_m=(D_{m,kj}; k,j=1,\ldots,K)$ normally depend on the response $\bk \xi_{m}$, similar to those in the GPU models.
+Hence, we need the following assumptions.

 \begin{assumption} Functions $a_k(\cdot)>0$ are continuous and twice differentiable at $\bm\theta$. \end{assumption}